zgulde/cods/README.md

 ```

 Once you have cloned this repo, you will need to setup and provision the server.
-Have the ip address of your server handy, and then run the `setup` script.
+Have the ip address of your server handy, and then run the `server` script.
+The
+script will detect that we don't have anything setup and run the first time
+setup process.

 This setup will allow you to host multiple different domains on each server.
 For
 each site you wish to host, you will need to: